 Our undergraduates have the opportunity to be directly involved in research, and can get hands-on experience by pursuing internships.
 Opportunities to study, travel and work abroad are also available.

 Faculty include seven Nobel Laureates, 12 MacArthur fellows, more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
 UCLA's professors are among the most esteemed and sought after research professionals in their fields worldwide; they also teach undergraduate courses and are accessible to students.

 UCLA guarantees three years of University Housing to freshmen and one year to transfer students who apply on time.
-More than 94% of freshmen live in University-operated facilities.
-Housing options range from traditional coed residence halls to apartment-like suites.
+More than 97% of freshmen live on campus.
+Housing options range from traditional co-ed residence halls to apartment-like suites.
 The University also maintains nearby off-campus apartments.